October 7, 2020

 As these seasoned journalists advise, follow the lies as well as the money and identify the motives behind revelatory attempts at exploitative divisiveness and distractions.

-Neither compromise universally shared values and give in, nor give up.
+Neither compromise universally essential values, nor give in or give up.

 Boycott incompetently unaware and exploitatively dishonest and divisive media.
 As a former journalist, if I or my colleagues falsified or denied the news and divisively misused the pronouns, “you” and “they,” we would have been justifiably fired.
 Rather than empathize and share understanding, ideological news programs, such as Fox “News,” exploitatively profited from their criminal provocations of fear and loathing.
 Fox’s consequential decline in profits in 2022 still reportedly exceeded $1 billion.

-Independently research and boycott advertisers who perpetuate and ostrich enable revelatory projections of guilt, shame and blame, rather than embrace the unifying truths and transformative peace that safeguard and inspire us all.
+Independently research and boycott advertisers who perpetuate and ostrich-enable revelatory projections of guilt, shame and blame, rather than ensure the unifying truths and transformative peace that safeguard and inspire us all.

-It can be easy to identify complicit followers.
+It can be easy to identify complicit followers and enablers.
 They culpably feed on false projections of divisiveness, then consequently grow frightened and confused.
 One way Thich Nhat Hanh jokingly advised us to avoid bitter projections is to wear T-shirts that ask, “Are you sure?”

-Have the heart and courage to identify and eliminate the root causes of pervasive revolving-door corruption across government and industry, and do all possible to urgently end and prevent the worst catastrophic consequences across interrelated areas of our lives.
+Have the courage and integrity to identify and eliminate the root causes of pervasive revolving-door corruption across government and industry, and do all possible to urgently end and prevent the worst catastrophic consequences across interrelated areas of our lives.

-It is most unloving to deny openhearted discussions about falsely fear-driven patriarchic and hierarchical exploitations of politics and religion, when these are among the areas where empathy and shared understanding may be needed most.
+It is most unloving to deny openhearted discussions about falsely fear-driven patriarchic and hierarchical exploitations of politics and religion, when these are among the areas where empathy and shared understanding are often needed most.

-The exclusion or abuse of any interdependent being for any projected exploitation is destined to backfire.
+The exclusion or abuse of any interdependent being for any projected dishonesty and exploitation is destined to backfire.

 Develop discernment.
 Faithfully end and prevent potentially distracting obfuscations and denials, especially when the source is entrusted with decision-making power.
 In 2019, I lamented that hospitals like the one where my stepson, Justin, served as an ER physician would end up treating at least one patient who had ingested cleaning fluid at the provocation of our pathologically dishonest and disinterested United States president.

 Use your vote and consumer dollars to ensure what the spiritual book, A Course in Miracles, describes as the qualities of God’s teachers.
-Among them are honesty, defenselessness, gentleness, generosity and an abiding joy deeper than happiness.
+Among them are honesty, defenselessness, generosity, gentleness and an abiding joy deeper than happiness.

 These and the interrelated characteristics of faithful patience and tolerance remind me of my peacemaker mom, Louise Perilli.